BPK-Benz/ScrubTyphus_CellCounting/README.md

 - Four intriguing models were utilized in this project: Mask R-CNN for instance segmentation, and Faster R-CNN, Adaptive Training Sample Selection (ATSS), and You Only Look Once version 3 (YOLOv3) for object detection.

 ### Image processing technique
-CellProfiler is a notable tool for processing biological images, with an example illustrating its application in cell counting in the 'Output_Cellprofiler' directory.
+CellProfiler is a notable tool for processing biological images, with an example illustrating its application in cell counting in the "Output_Cellprofiler" directory.

 # Image Dataset